brennancheung/volgenic/13-IDE-components/README.md

 an IDE that allows for dynamic components to be manipulated in a browser-based IDE.

-I'm more concerned with the rendering and architectural aspects but if I might implement more of the UX depending on where things end up.
+I'm more concerned with the rendering and architectural aspects but I might implement more of the UX depending on where things end up.

 ## Requirements